northes/go-moonshot/README.md

 1. Get a MoonshotAI API Key: [https://platform.moonshot.cn](https://platform.moonshot.cn).
 2. Set up key using a configuration file or environment variable.

+> [!TIP]
-> :warning: Note: Your API key is sensitive information.
+> Your API key is sensitive information.
 Do not share it with anyone.

 #### With Only Key